 It is true, that God asks us to read His Word.
 If we don’t, we ought not to be surprised that we don’t feel close to Him, are not growing in our faith, or have many unanswered questions regarding the Christian faith or even God’s direction for our lives.

 However, Bible study should not become a chore.
-We are trying to build a habit, which means we want to study the Bible regularly.
-Yes, that means you will likely study the Bible daily.
+We are trying to build a habit, which means we want to study the Bible regularly - if possible daily.
 However, skipping a day of study or deciding to study 4 out of 7 days a week is not a sin.

 If we see the Bible as our daily bread and life-giving Word of God, we will desire to reach for it every day or as often as we can.
-We won’t have to guilt ourselves into studying His Word.
+We won’t have to guilt ourselves into studying the Bible every day.
 God does not want our quiet time with Him to be a chore or motivated by guilt, but rather a habit, motivated by love and a thirst for Him.

 Make an Appointment